Aurora Logo

 Aurora Logo History

 The company’s logo has remained unchanged since its inception.
-Combining text and graphic elements forms an understanding of what the carrier does.
+Combining text and graphic elements helps convey what the carrier does.
 Confident lines convince us of its reliability and professionalism.
-Elements are executed in one tone, associated with the sky and flights.
+Elements are executed in a single tone, associated with the sky and flight.
 Aurora is one of six carriers for which a common visual identity based on the company’s sign is being developed.
 Therefore, changes in the emblem should be expected soon.

 What is Aurora?

 A Russian airline that, by a 2022 decision, will become the center for the unification of all Far East carriers into a single enterprise, Aurora Regional.
 Six companies will receive a common visual identity, which Moscow designers are working on.
-Aurora’s aircraft fly in 30 directions: in the north of the country and beyond to China, Japan, and Korea.
+Aurora’s aircraft fly in 30 directions: from the north of the country to China, Japan, and Korea.

 2013 – today